CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/the-balrog.md

  3. Remove the company's site of origin.
 Discard the site card if it is tapped and not a Haven/Darkhaven.
 Otherwise, return it to the location deck.
  4. You must discard any cards in excess of eight in your hand; your opponent does the same for his hand.
 If you have fewer than eight cards, you must draw cards until your hand has eight cards; your opponent does the same for his hand.

-Once all of your companies have resolved their movement/hazard phases, any two of your companies at the same site combine[^combining].
+Once all of your companies have resolved their movement/hazard phases, any two of your companies at the same non-Haven/non-Darkhaven site combine (companies at Havens/Darkhavens may combine if they wish).
 Your companies are now considered to be at their new site (that is, the new site becomes its current site).

 ### PLAYING HAZARDS